 The Ministry of Labour has clarified that retrospective recovery of contributions is not required.
 However, when an employee’s gratuity becomes payable (on termination, resignation, retirement, or death), the calculation will use the wages definition under the new codes.

-Our View: The gratuity formula uses “last drawn wages”—a single figure at the time of payment.
+Position: The gratuity formula uses “last drawn wages”—a single figure at the time of payment.
 It does not distinguish between service periods.
-Therefore, the new wages definition will likely apply to the entire service period when calculating the final gratuity amount.

 For detailed analysis, see New Gratuity Rules India 2025.